-British Airways ranks 7th in our AirHelp Score for Airports, a comparison of over 80 airports across the world.
+British Airways ranks 7th in our AirHelp Score for Airlines, a comparison of over 80 airlines across the world.

 According to reports, for the British Airways strike in July, it is unlikely that a pre-planned strike by the airline’s own staff would be deemed an ‘extraordinary circumstance’.

 This means that passengers whose flights are disrupted could be entitled to money under the European Commission Flight Compensation Regulation EC261, and should file compensation claims.